Kur1su0/Smart_ReminderV2/README.md

 # Smart_ReminderV2
 --
 This is the part for the raspberry pi
-<br /> rotate will not rotate untill recevive the signal from the sever and continues upload the pic to the server to determine if there is a person.
+<br /> Pi will not rotate untill recevive the signal from the sever and continues upload the pic to the server to determine if there is a person.